DimitrisParaskevopoulos/Transfer-learning-feature-extraction/README.md

-# Feature extraction transfer learning for great results with small dataset
+# Feature extraction transfer learning for great results with a small dataset
 Transfer learning is leveraging what a state of the art Deep Learning model has already learned

 ## Key features